-Sales professionals are typically divided into two different groups: inside sales reps and outside sales reps.
+Sales pros are typically divided into two different groups: inside sales reps and outside sales reps.

-They are both defined by the different sales activities they perform day-to-day as well as the industries and sales scenarios they are best suited for.
+They are both defined by the different sales activities they perform day-to-day.
+As well as the industries and sales scenarios they are best suited to.

-Traditionally, there has been a clear divide between inside and outside sales, though this line has continued to blur.
+Typically, there has been a clear divide between inside and outside sales, though this line has continued to blur.
 That overlap is due to the increasing influence technology plays within the sales pipeline.
-It’s also common to see collaboration between inside and outside sales reps working as part of a larger sales organization.
+It’s also common to see collaboration between inside and outside sales reps working as part of a larger sales team.

 As a company, you may be considering how to best structure a sales team and the proportion of inside/outside reps you employ.

 Or, you might be someone who is considering a career in sales.
 You might want to better understand the sales processes and techniques of both roles.

 Our blog will explore how inside sales and outside sales differ.
 We’ll also cover what is expected of sales reps working in both roles.

 As the name implies, inside sales happen from inside a company’s offices or working from home.
 This is instead of dealing with clients in face to face meetings.